Berezin quantization of noncommutative projective varieties: Review of quantization of projective varieties

 The vector spaces $H^0(M;L^m)$ equipped with the inner products \eqref{Ltwoinnerprod} do not always form a subproduct system.
 For that one has to choose $\omega$ and $h$ appropriately, and for most polarized manifolds $(M,L)$ one cannot choose them to satisfy the prequantum condition \eqref{prequantucond} at the same time.

-If we do \emph{not} require that $h$ and $\omega$ are related as in \eqref{prequantucond} then any two of (i) an inner product on $H^0(M;L)$, (ii) a Hermitian metric on $L$ and (iii) a volume form $\omega^d/d!$ on $M$ determines the third via \eqref{Ltwoinnerprod}.
+If we do \emph{not} require that $h$ and $\omega$ are related as in \eqref{prequantucond} then any two of (i) an inner product on $H^0(M;L)$, (ii) a Hermitian metric on $L$ with positive curvature and (iii) a volume form $\omega^d/d!$ on $M$ determines the third via \eqref{Ltwoinnerprod}.
 By the Calabi--Yau theorem \cite{Yau1}, any volume form on $M$ can be obtained as $\omega^d/d!$ for some $\omega$ in the cohomology class $c_1(L)$ (for any choice of polarization $L$, after normalization of the volume form).
+If we do not require $h$ to have positive curvature then there are infinitely many Hermitian metrics $h$ giving rise to the same inner product via the same volume form (see \cite[Eq.
+(3.25)]{LMS1}).

 For us, the choice of inner product $\bra\cdot|\cdot\ket$ on $H^0(M;L)$ will be the important input, and it will not matter which Hermitian metric on $L$ and volume form on $M$ was used to define it.